saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 * Repeated module instantiation
 * Multi-bit arithmetic circuits
-* Bus structures
+* Bus-oriented structures
 * Parameterized designs
-* Arrays of identical hardware blocks
+* Arrays of similar hardware blocks

-For example, instead of manually instantiating several full adders, a generate loop can be used to create the repeated structure automatically.
+For example, multiple full adders can be instantiated automatically instead of writing every instance separately.

 ---

 ## 9. Ripple Carry Adder Using Generate

-A Ripple Carry Adder can be constructed by connecting multiple 1-bit full adders.
+A Ripple Carry Adder can be formed by connecting several 1-bit full adders.

-A generate loop can replicate the full-adder structure:
+A generate loop can replicate the full-adder instances:

 ```verilog
 genvar i;